sseefried/lambdalog/posts/2011-06-27-generic-dot-products.markdown

 # What is a dot product?

-In mathematics the *dot product* is usually define on vectors.
+In mathematics the *dot product* is usually defined on vectors.
 Given two vectors of length $n$, $(a_1, \dots, a_n)$ and $(b_1, \dots, b_n)$ the dot product is defined as:

 $a_1 b_1 + \dots + a_n b_n$

-or equivalently:
+or without the use of the pernicious "$\dots$":

 $\sum_{i=1}^{n}{a_i b_i}$